Categories

 What is Net Profit?

 After everything is said and done, your net profit is the money you’ve made to put food on your table.
-Everybody else (Etsy, IRS, the mailman, your landlord, etc.) has received their percentage of your earnings, and now this is yours to keep.
+Everybody else (Etsy, the IRS, the mailman, your landlord, etc.) has received their percentage of your earnings, and now this is yours to keep.

 Your net profit is what proves the success of your business.
 Are you losing money or making money?